microsoft/netperf/docs/machines.md

 ifconfig # From the output of ifconfig, look for the netadapter (eth0 or eth1 ...)
 WITHOUT an inet ipv4 address.
 Usually, this will be eth1.

-sudo ip addr add $SERVERIP dev eth1 # make sure eth1 is indeed the netadapter without an inet ipv4 address. bash setup-runner-linux.sh -i $CLIENTIP -u $USERNAME -p $PASSWORD -n
+sudo ip addr add $SERVERIP dev eth1 # make sure eth1 is indeed the netadapter without an inet ipv4 address.
+# Also create a startup script that runs "sudo ip addr add $CLIENTIP dev eth_" so when the VM restarts, the ip persists.

+bash setup-runner-linux.sh -i $CLIENTIP -u $USERNAME -p $PASSWORD -n
 ```